 Weak password examples

-Below are some examples of weak passwords that may not appear weak at first look but are after a little closer examination.
-A brief explanation of what makes these bad choices follows each:
+Below are some examples of weak passwords that may not appear weak at first look but are, after closer examination.
+A brief explanation follows each example, explaining what makes it a bad choice:

-- [email protected] This password might seem like it meets the basics for a strong password, but it fails in a subtle way.
+- P@ssword345 – This password might seem like it meets the basics for a strong password, but it fails in a subtle way.
 It is over 10 characters long, contains a mix of letters, numbers and special characters, and doesn’t contain personally identifiable information.
-However, replacing letters with common symbols ([email protected] for “a” in this example) is not a secure practice, as these are easily guessed replacements.
+However, replacing letters with common symbols (“@” for “a” in this example) is not a secure practice, as these are easily guessed replacements.
 It also depends on a fairly common sequential pattern in 345.

 Strong password tips and examples